Greatest Hits Radio North East: Programming

 The station carries primarily a schedule of networked programming, produced and broadcast from Bauer's Manchester, Liverpool, Birmingham and Glasgow studios, and from Bauer's Golden Square headquarters in Soho.

-Regional programming consisted (until April 2022) of Night Owls with Alan Robson, which was produced and broadcast from Bauer's Newcastle studios, airing each Sunday 10pm-2am.
+Regional programming consisted of Night Owls with Alan Robson, which was produced and broadcast from Bauer's Newcastle studios, airing each Sunday night until April 2022.
 This was syndicated with the sister station in Teesside.

 News

-Bauer’s Newcastle newsroom broadcasts local news bulletins hourly from 06:00 to 19:00 on weekdays and from 07:00 to 13:00 at weekends.
+Bauer’s Newcastle newsroom broadcasts local news bulletins during some hours.
 Headlines are broadcast on the half-hour during weekday breakfast and drivetime shows, alongside traffic bulletins.
 National bulletins from Sky News Radio are carried at other times.

 The local news team in Newcastle also produces bulletins for Greatest Hits Radio Teesside.